woodworking

 • To locate each end of the (optional) stainless steel rails, drill a 6 mm diameter hole, half-way through each side, and about 5 mm in from the front edge.

-Update, 11 January 2022: I’m still struggling to write these notes… First it was hard to get started… then they became too long… then I split them into three posts… then I began to design new ‘card’ layouts for them… but, I hope to eventually return to this!
+Update, 11 January 2022: I’m still struggling to write these notes.
+First it was hard to get started… then they became too long… then I split them into three posts… then I began to design new ‘card’ layouts for them… then, for other reasons, I lost motivation.
+I hope I’ll get it back soon!